BAlmeidaS/zettelkasten/Zettelkasten/Odds.md

 ---
 Odds should *NOT* be confused with *probability*.

-*Odds are the ration of something happening to something not happen*
+*Odds are the ratio of something happening to something not happen*

 $$\displaystyle \Huge \begin{eqnarray}
 odds &=& \dfrac{\text{probability of winning}}{\text{probability of losing}} \\ \\